- Live Rates

 The closing process in Washington State is similar for home buyers using VA or conventional mortgage loans.
 This is where you review and sign all finalized documents relating to the sale of the home.
 It’s also where you pay any closing costs that might be due.
 Property ownership transfers from the seller to the buyer.

 Whether you’re ready to apply for a home loan or just have mortgage-related questions, we can help.
 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
 We serve the entire state, as well as the broader Pacific Northwest region that includes Idaho, Colorado, and Oregon.
-We offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We offer a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have mortgage-related questions.